FCI MUSIC

 Good day, everyone!
 Welcome to Mike’s Weather Moment!
 We are continuing to introduce our website www.mikesweathermoment.com which has been in development since February and then went live on the internet on April 10th.
 Our site is both safe and secure to browse around in as well.
 Here you can see the local weather conditions and forecast, radar and satellite imagery, along with National Weather Service Hazard Conditions, and the Convective Thunderstorm and Severe Weather Outlook.
 In the event of Severe Weather in Middle Tennessee especially for Gallatin and Sumner County, I will provide a detailed weather forecast along with critical updates in which folks can plan and prepare for their daily activities.
 Many of the weather charts which are posted will be in ZULU time.
 To convert into central time just subtract 6 hours.
 Example: 1200 Zulu or Z equals 0600 am.

-Severe Weather: No severe weather is expected through Wednesday.
+Severe Weather: No severe thunderstorms are forecast through the weekend into mid-week next week.
 See the Thunderstorm Outlook Chart button on the website for greater details concerning the National Weather Service Convective and Severe Thunderstorm Outlook.

-Long Range Outlook for Middle Tennessee: The National Weather Service 6 to 10 Day Outlook charts show our temperatures and precipitation above normal from 18 to 22 October.
+Long Range Outlook for Middle Tennessee: The National Weather Service 8 to 14 Day Outlook charts show our temperatures leaning near normal and precipitation above normal from 21 to 27 January 2026.
 Note: Take these outlook charts as a guide only, the air in our atmosphere is constantly moving and any long-range forecast past 3 to 4 days is always changing.
-European Center for Medium Range Weather or ECMWF Model charts for predicted temperatures and precipitation through the timeline.
+See the European Center for Medium Range Weather or ECMWF Model charts for predicted temperatures and precipitation through the timeline.
 Notice the green mean line on the precipitation chart, use this as a guide for possible rainfall totals.

 Go to the Local Forecast button on the website for the Gallatin and Sumner County area forecast.
 See the following link for the National Weather Service Middle Tennessee Weather Forecast https://www.weather.gov/ohx